ImJunpeii/Discord-Bot/README.md

 ## /pp [user]
 Shows how long your/their pp is.
 Each equal signs represents an inch.
 The minimum and maximum are ( 0:12 ) in inches.

+## /purge (amount)
+You can purge (mass-removing) many messages with just 1 command.
+The minimum and maximum you can delete are ( 1:100 )